 Luxury lodges in Rushaga include Lake Mulehe Gorilla Lodge, Chameleon Hill Lodge, Clouds Mountain Gorilla Lodge, Lake Mulehe Safari Lodge, and Rushaga Gorilla Camp.

-There are many habituated families for trekking in Bwindi, Mgahinga, Volcanoes, and Virunga.
-But only two families are under habituation: Bikingi and Bishaho.
+You can find habituated gorilla groups for trekking in Bwindi, Mgahinga, Volcanoes, and Virunga national parks, but only two gorilla families are currently being habituated: the Bikingi and Bishaho groups.

-Gorilla trekking and habituation are both special experiences.
-The choice depends on your budget and how much time you want to spend with the gorillas.
+Gorilla trekking and gorilla habituation both offer memorable experiences, and your choice depends on your budget and how much time you want to spend with the mountain gorillas.

 Best Time for Gorilla Habituation in Bwindi